-a) if FEI Pony tests are included they are restricted to the FEI Pony

-Rider ages 12 to 16

-- b) qualifying performances to be determined by the SDA - c) judges must be at least D level - d) a minimum of 2 accredited judges is required for each EA competition - e) a minimum of 3 judges is required for FEI-level competitions - f) a minimum of 2 interstate (from different states) A or B level accredited judges must be on the Ground Jury for NSW, QLD and VIC events

-- g) a minimum of 2 interstate judges are strongly recommended for the Ground Jury for the NT, SA, TAS and WA events - h) the competitors' state of origin must be included in the program and draw - i) all ponies must hold current EA registration and provide a copy of an EA approved height certificate on request - j) the highest level test at each level is not compulsory but must be used if an EA Judges practical exam is scheduled - k) competitions may be run in divisions - a Chief Steward must be appointed from the current FEI accredited or National Stewards list.
-(See 4.1 for role) See rule 7.9 for payment of out of pocket expenses.
+- a) if FEI Pony tests are included they are restricted to the FEI Pony Rider ages 12 to 16 - b) qualifying performances to be determined by the SDA - c) judges must be at least D level - d) a minimum of 2 accredited judges is required for each EA competition - e) a minimum of 3 judges is required for EA FEI-level competitions - f) a minimum of 2 interstate (from different states) A or B level accredited judges must be on the Ground Jury for NSW, QLD and VIC events - g) a minimum of 2 interstate judges are strongly recommended for the Ground Jury for the NT, SA, TAS and WA events - h) the competitors' state of origin must be included in the programme and draw - i) all horses and/ponies must hold EA registration - j) the highest level test at each level is not compulsory but must be used if an NOAS Judges practical exam is scheduled - k) competitions may be run in sections - a Chief Steward must be appointed from the current FEI accredited or National Stewards list.
+(See 4.1 for role) See rule 10.9 for payment of out of pocket expenses.

-10.15 Australian Prix St Georges Stars of the Future
+8.15 Australian Prix St Georges Stars of the Future